parisepigenetics/Methylator-Documentation/docs/results.md

 - - a bed file for all DMC/DMT
 - - a bed file for significants DMC or DMT
 - - a bed file for hyper-methylated significants DMC or DMT
-- - a bed file for hypo-methylated significants DMCor DMT
+- - a bed file for hypo-methylated significants DMC or DMT

 !!! warning